top of page

 CRF Edit-05_edited.jpg

-Joint Research and Enterprose Services
+Joint Research and Enterprise Services

 Our Joint Research and Enterprise Services (JRES) supports both St George’s Trust and University researchers to set up and manage their research.
 The CRF works closely with JRES, which helps to facilitate the research collaboration between St George’s University Hospitals NHS Foundation Trust and St George’s University.